-Appointment with Unreality is an adventure on the borderline between belief and reality, including true friendship, some humor, and a dog.
+Appointment with Unreality is a psychological action adventure.
+The story occurs on the borderline between belief and reality, and includes true friendship, some humor, and a dog.

 “In her beautifully written debut novel, Penelope May takes us on a journey that moves easily from the known, recognizable world to the outer reaches of belief in both interstellar and interspecies communication.
 Blending elements of mystery, brain science, and spirituality, Appointment with Unreality is an intriguing meditation on our capacity to be receptive to “voices beyond” and the binding connection between all forms of life.” —Roland Goodbody, actor, theater director, and award-winning playwright.